Margaret Singer: Landmark Education legal dispute (1996)

 In 1996, Landmark Education sued Singer for defamation.
 Singer mentioned Landmark Education in Cults in our Midst; it was unclear whether she labeled Landmark Education as a cult or not.
 Singer issued a statement stating that she did not intend to call Landmark a cult, nor did she consider it a cult.

 Amanda Scioscia reported in the Phoenix New Times that Singer never called Landmark a cult, but that she described it as a "controversial new age training course".
 She also stated that she would not recommend the group to anyone, and would not comment on whether Landmark used coercive persuasion for fear of legal recrimination from Landmark.

-Harassment and death threat complaints
+Harassment and death threats

 Singer faced harassment, including death threats and dead animals placed on her doorstep, from groups that disagreed with her views on cults.
 According to Richard Behar's article in Time magazine, Singer was an outspoken critic of Scientology and was known to travel under an assumed name to avoid harassment.

 Her criticism of cults and their brainwashing tactics resulted in harassment of Singer's family and students as well, including breaking into Singer's office, stealing students' term papers and sending notes to Singer's students.
 According to the Los Angeles Times, other examples included cult operatives going through Singer's trash and mail, picketing her lectures, hacking into her computer, and releasing live rats in her house.